Volunteer & Internship Opportunities

 In April 2012, my estranged husband attempted to kill me.
 I suffered multiple stab wounds and thus spent months navigating a pathway to healing both physically and emotionally.
 As a survivor, I now use my voice to advocate and motivate others to live free from violence and abuse.
 I am blessed to be able to share my story in hopes of being inspirational and supportive.
 I am native of Blackstone, VA and a proud graduate of Bennett College.
 I spent my professional career working for the City of Greensboro for over 30 years until I retired because of the injuries I suffered at the hands of a domestic abuser.
 I am passionate about helping others and serve in a variety of volunteer roles including as a member of the City of Greensboro’s Commission on the Status of Women.
 I have a beautiful family which includes my daughter, son-in-law, 3 grandchildren and a host of supportive family and friends.

 Join Us and Make an Impact!

-Every day the Guilford County Family Justice Center in Greensboro and High Point protects the vulnerable, stops the violence, restores hope, and makes our community safer.
-Your contribution will support this life-saving vision and give every woman, man and child the opportunity to live free from violence.
+Every day the Guilford County Family Justice Center protects the vulnerable, stops the violence, restores hope, and makes our community safer.
+Your contribution will support this life-saving vision and give every woman, man and child the opportunity to live free from violence and find hope.